Derrick Dockery: Professional career

-Pre-Draft

-First stint with Redskins
+Washington Redskins (first stint)

-Dockery was selected in the third round (81st overall) of the 2003 NFL Draft by the Washington Redskins.
+Dockery was selected in the third round (81st overall) of the 2003 NFL draft by the Washington Redskins.
 In 2003, he began his rookie season as a backup at several positions along the offensive line, including left guard and right tackle.
 He was inserted into the starting lineup in Week 4 against the New England Patriots at left guard, which was his first career NFL start.

 He would go on to start the final 13 games of the regular season at left guard.
 In 2004, he started all 16 games at left guard for the Redskins, teaming with left tackle Chris Samuels to form a solid tandem on the left side of the offensive line.
 He finished the season having garnered 29 consecutive starts at left guard, although he was one of the league leaders in false starts.

 Buffalo Bills

 On March 2, 2007, the Buffalo Bills signed Dockery to a 7-year $49 million contract with an $18 million signing bonus, the third largest in NFL history at his position.
 He was a two-year starter at left guard (32 games) and was part of one of the NFL's biggest offensive lines in terms of height and weight.
 In 2008, the unit struggled in pass protection (allowed 38 sacks) and the offense ranked 25th in the league in total yards.
 He was released in a salary-cap move on February 26, 2009.